ChildsplayOSU/bogl-docs/tutorials/boards.md

 ## Background: What is a BoGL Board?
 BoGL wouldn't be a board game language if there weren't a way to create a board!
-*Board* is the name that *arrays* are given in BoGL.
+In BoGL the type *Board* is a name we use to describe *arrays*.
 An [*array*](https://en.wikipedia.org/wiki/Array_data_structure) in computer science is a [*data structure*](https://en.wikipedia.org/wiki/Data_structure), which is a term used to describe an organization of stored data.
 Arrays are one of the simpler data structures to understand because they are often used to describe organizations that resemble lists (with one-dimensional arrays) or grids (with two-dimensional arrays).
 For example, in the game of [Chess](https://en.wikipedia.org/wiki/Chess) the pieces are organized on a grid of squares (the board), and in the game of [Candy Land](https://en.wikipedia.org/wiki/Candy_Land) the path that the players move upon can be described as a list of squares.

-It is important to note that the *board* term is specific to BoGL.
-If you were to directly translate a program that uses a board in BoGL to a different language, you would likely implement the board as a two-dimensional array.

 <br/>
 ## Defining the Board Type

-To create a board value, or board state, we must first create a type for our board.
+To create a board value we must first create a type for our board.
 BoGL only allows for one board type definition in a program, and it must be defined before any value and function definitions.
 To define our board type, we must first write the keyword `type` followed by `Board` followed by an `=`.
 After the `=` we write the keyword `Array` followed by parenthesis `()`.